Table of Contents

 During regular operation, the separated sludge collects on the decanter bowl wall.
 The sludge stays on the bowl wall due to the bowl rotation’s high centrifugal force.

-This transfer of separated sludge to the bowl bottom causes an imbalance of the bowl.
+This transfer of separated sludge to the bowl bottom causes an imbalance in the bowl.
 Upon startup, this temporary imbalance causes excessive vibration until the conveyor is above to push out the sludge reinstating the bowl balance.

 Though it is quite rare for a bearing to fail during a decanter centrifuge operation, such failure can cause catastrophic damage to the equipment and cause personal injury.
-The first and obvious indication of a bearing failure is sudden, excessive vibration of the decanter.
+The first and obvious indication of a bearing failure is the sudden, excessive vibration of the decanter.
 A loud grinding noise typically accompanies a bearing loss.